Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: Results

-Figure 2 shows our model galaxy SEDs at $z=10$ with PMS stars at $t = 2\times10^4, 5\times 10^4,10^5$ yrs after an instantaneous star-burst.
-There is substantial PMS contribution in mid-infrared, corresponding to rest-frame wavelength $\lambda > 0.5 \mu$m, because the PMS stars have low effective temperatures.
-Massive PMS stars give a large contribution, which disappears, however, in $\sim 10^5$ years because the massive stars quickly evolve to MS (see Figure 1).
-The slight flux increase around 4 $\mu$m is owing to nebular continuum emission powered by MS stars.
+Figure 2 shows our model galaxy SEDs at $z=15$ with PMS stars at $t = 2\times10^4, 5\times 10^4,10^5$ yr after an instantaneous starburst.
+There is substantial PMS contribution in the mid-infrared, corresponding to rest-frame wavelength $\lambda > 0.5 \mu$m, because the PMS stars have low effective temperatures.
+Massive PMS stars give a large contribution, which disappears, however, in $\sim 10^5$ yr because the massive stars quickly evolve to MS (see Figure 1).
+The slight flux increase around 5 $\mu$m is owing to nebular continuum emission powered by MS stars.
 Other features such as the notable bumps and absorption lines are caused mainly by hydrogen Balmer and Paschen transitions in the atmosphere of PMS stars.
-In the log-normal IMF case, the total flux is higher than in the Kroupa IMF case because there are more massive and luminous MS stars, thus the PMS contribution is relatively small.
-The rapid spectral evolution can be understood by noticing that the mid-infrared flux (in observed frame) is contributed predominantly by $\sim 10\Msun$ PMS stars that have an evolutionary time scale of $t \sim 0.1$ Myr.
-Here, we have considered cases with an instantaneous "star-burst", where all the stars are born at once as PMS stars with fixed masses.
+In the lognormal IMF case, the total flux is higher than in the Kroupa IMF case, because there are more massive and luminous MS stars and the relative PMS contribution is small.
+The rapid spectral evolution can be understood by noticing that the mid-infrared flux (in observed frame) is contributed predominantly by $\sim 10\Msun$ PMS stars that have an evolutionary time-scale of $t \sim 0.1$ Myr.
+Here, we have considered cases with an instantaneous "starburst", where all the stars are born at once as PMS stars with fixed masses.
 We will study the case with continuous star formation in Section 3.3.